 There are few things more crucial to a family than being able to look after one another.
-The old look after the young, and the young look after the old, but things have started to change in recent times.
+The old look after the young, and the young look after the old.
+Things have started to change in recent times.
 More couples are sharing the weight of parenthood than ever before.
-Both sides of a household being more likely to work, especially in the South West.
-While this enables people to live fulfilling lives, providing a good upbringing for their children, it can also limit the time people have to look after their older relatives.
+Both sides of a household are more likely to work, especially in the South West.
+While this enables people to live fulfilling lives, providing a good upbringing for their children.
+Also, limit the time people have to look after their older relatives.

-Care facilities used to be able to bear this burden, but the number of 85-year-olds in need of care expected to increase to about 2.7 million by 2040.
-Plenty of younger people also requiring this support, the strain on these services is too much for them to cope with.
+Care facilities used to be able to bear this burden.
+The number of 85-year-olds in need of care is expected to increase to about 2.7 million by 2040.
+Plenty of younger people also require this support, the strain on these services is too much for them to cope with.
 In many cases, this strain is placed directly on the shoulders of the people on the frontline.
 Care workers are regularly subjected to unfair overtime rules, zero-hour contracts, and little in the way of career progression.

-This is something you can overcome with your own career, and Pinnacle Business Finance is here to help you.
+This is something you can overcome with your own career.
+Pinnacle Business Finance is here to help you.
 While this is mostly geared towards those in the South West, it can also apply to other regions.
 First, though, let’s take a look at the cause of these problems.